 CAUTION: Federal law (USA) restricts this device to sale by or on the order of a physician.
 Rx only.
 Prior to use, please see the complete “Directions for Use” for more information on Indications, Contraindications, Warnings, Precautions, Adverse Events, and Operator’s Instructions.

-Embozene Microspheres are indicated for embolization of arteriovenous malformations (A.V.M.) and hypervascular tumors (H.V.T.) including uterine fibroids and hepatoma.
+Embozene Microspheres are intended for the embolization of arteriovenous malformations and hypervascular tumors, including uterine fibroids (UFE) and hepatoma, and for embolization of prostatic arteries (PAE) for symptomatic benign prostatic hyperplasia (BPH).

 Embolization procedures shall not be performed if: